Benjamin Raye: Music career

 In 2014, he released his first solo full-length CD, "Come And Get It".

 Several of his songs have been played on radio stations across the U.S. His song "Shy Side Of Three" entered the top-400 on the Active Rock chart on 15 March 2014.

 Also in 2014, Raye's song "New Guitar" charted nationally on the Mediabase Country Music charts for 3 weeks, peaking at #224.
 His single "Downtown" peaked at #190 nationally on the Mediabase Country Music chart on 26 April 2014.

 In early 2015, he had a second song enter the top-200 nationally on the Mediabase charts.
 "65 To Nashville" charted at #194 on 14 February 2015.

 In 2016, Raye signed a contract with an indie record label out of Nashville, TN where he recorded his single "Somewhere" with long-time Tim McGraw drummer Billy "Thunder" Mason.
 The following year, he returned to Nashville to record his single "You Are My Love Song" with the label, again using Mason on drums.
+A third song was later recorded and released on his "Nashville Sessions" EP in 2020.

+In 2024, Raye released his latest single "Not Much To Write About" which was again recorded in Nashville.